-Best swimming pool solar covers and pool supplies information.
-A swimming pool solar blanket is a great heat saver for your pool, spa, jet tubs and hot tub for ultra clean technology.
+Swimming pool solar covers keep your pool warm for pennies on the dollar?
+That can't be, right?
+Yep, it's true!!
+A swimming pool solar blanket is a great heat saver for your pool, spa, and hot tub for ultra clean technology.
 Solar heating blankets are usually made of a resin kind of material.
 They have thousands of tiny air bubbles designed to heat to your pool using the sun’s rays.
 About 70% of heat loss is due to evaporation, so getting and using a good cover is one the best ways to keep your hard-earned money in the pool.

 They're also a very cheap pool heater.
 While they don't necessarily "heat" your pool in the strictest sense of the word, they do keep the heat in the water.
 An inground or above ground solar cover is an effective way to keep your pool naturally heated and with economy in mind.

 Solar pool covers can help your pool retain heat and decreased evaporation by 80 - 90%.
-They are actual a physical barrier that sits on top of the water, thereby preventing evaporation.
+They're actually a physical barrier that sits on top of the water, thereby preventing evaporation.
 Solar covers can also:

 Recommended Reading For You